JustinMorgan/MEANSandbox/README.md

 This is a playground project to experiment with Node.js and the MEAN stack.
 I'll be experimenting with implementation, code organization, design patterns, and best practices in various aspects of Node development:
 - REST API
+- Developing in CoffeScript
-- Direct parsing of CoffeScript (not compiling to JS first)
+  - On-the-fly parsing (not compiling to JS first)
+  - Performance when server code isn't precompiled
+  - Performance when client scripts aren't precompiled
 - MongoDB and Mongoose
   - Optimal lifecycle for connections and repositories
 - Unit testing